underground-software/ILKD_course_materials/assignments/setup.md

 <img alt="fedora confusion image" src="/images/fedora_confusion.png"></img>

 If you get stuck, there are numerous tutorials online on how to proceed based on the VM software you are using.
-Note that on Fedora 40 you may see "create user account" with a similar warning icon, but that warning will be resolved when you configure the root account, and can be safely ignored.
+Note that on Fedora 40 you may see "User Creation" with a similar warning icon, but that warning will be resolved when you configure the root account, and can be safely ignored.